bingenortuzar/simplecircuits/_posts/2016-11-20-FirstCircuit.markdown

 ### About this experiment

 If nothing happens, or if your battery has nothing written on it, don't worry, simply try changing the led position. with this batteries this is not dangerous at all.
-You can also let the childrens discover the correct posittion, just give them a led and a battery,and wait.
+You can also let the children discover the correct position, just give them a led and a battery,and wait.
 We have to talk about polarity (the meaning of the + and the - signs), but not now.
 Whe are here to play, and educative games are too boring :P

 fix it with tape and you got a *Glowie*. you can search for it if you need Ideas.